-We have acquired or invested in companies in the past as part of our business strategy and may continue to evaluate potential strategic transactions, including acquisitions of, or investments in, businesses, technologies, services, products and other assets in the future.
-We also may enter into relationships with other businesses to expand our service offerings or our ability to provide services in international locations, which could involve preferred or exclusive licenses, additional channels of distribution, discount pricing or investments in other companies.
+We have acquired or invested in companies and technologies in the past as part of our business strategy and may continue to evaluate potential strategic transactions, including acquisitions of, or investments in, businesses, technologies, services, products and other assets in the future.
+We also may enter into relationships with other businesses to expand our service offerings, functionality or our ability to provide services in international locations, which could involve preferred or exclusive licenses, additional channels of distribution, discount pricing or investments in other companies.
 Acquisitions and investments involve numerous risks, including:

-- · assimilating or integrating the businesses, technologies, products, personnel or operations of the acquired companies; - failing to achieve the expected benefits of the acquisition or investment; - potential loss of key employees of the acquired company; - inability to maintain relationships with customers and partners of the acquired business; - unanticipated expenses related to acquired technology and its integration into our existing technology; - potential adverse tax consequences; - inability to generate sufficient revenue to offset acquisition or investment costs; - disruption to our business and diversion of management attention and other resources; - potential financial and credit risks associated with acquired customers; - in the case of foreign acquisitions, the challenges associated with integrating operations across different cultures and languages and any currency and regulatory risks associated with specific countries; and - potential unknown liabilities associated with the acquired businesses.
+- assimilating or integrating the businesses, technologies, products, personnel or operations of the acquired companies; - failing to achieve the expected benefits of the acquisition or investment; - potential loss of key employees of the acquired company; - inability to maintain relationships with customers and partners of the acquired business; - unanticipated expenses related to acquired technology and its integration into our existing technology; - potential adverse tax consequences; - inability to generate sufficient revenue to offset acquisition or investment costs; - disruption to our business and diversion of management attention and other resources; - · potential financial and credit risks associated with acquired customers; - dependence on acquired technologies or licenses for which alternatives may not be available to us without significant cost or complexity; - in the case of foreign acquisitions, the challenges associated with integrating operations across different cultures and languages and any currency and regulatory risks associated with specific countries; and - potential unknown liabilities associated with the acquired businesses.

-In addition, we may have to pay cash, incur debt, or issue equity or equity linked securities to pay for any future acquisitions, each of which could adversely affect our financial condition or the market price of our common stock.
+In addition, we may have to pay cash, incur debt, or issue equity or equity-linked securities to pay for any future acquisitions, each of which could adversely affect our financial condition or the market price of our common stock.
 Furthermore, if we finance acquisitions by issuing equity or convertible or other debt securities or loans, our existing stockholders may be diluted, or we could face constraints related to the terms of and repayment obligation related to the incurrence of indebtedness that could affect the market price of our common stock.
 The occurrence of any of these risks could harm our business, operating results and financial condition.